Cerebrum-Ai/LLM-Backend/README.md

    - Currently includes:
      - Audio emotion analysis model
      - Keystroke pattern analysis for neurological screening
+     - [In progress] Image classification/analysis models for medical imaging

 3. **Performance Monitoring System (monitor.py)**:
-   - Monitors the health and performance of all services
+   - Monitors the health and performance of all services (LLM, ML models, node handler)
-   - Tracks API endpoint response times
+   - Tracks API endpoint response times and verifies correct payloads for each route
    - Monitors system resource usage
    - Provides a real-time dashboard
    - Logs issues and errors for troubleshooting
+   - Automatically manages service startup/shutdown and triggers alerts for endpoint failures or threshold violations

 ## Prerequisites